alexzou08/alexzou08/README.md

 ### Hi there 👋, my name is Jiaqi
 #### I am a self-taught coder, was a researcher.

-Skills: JAVA / JS / HTML / CSS
+Skills: Java / JS / HTML / CSS

 - 🔭 I’m currently working on data structures and algorithms
 - 🌱 I’m learning frameworks and full stack technologies